-Key Differences Between COMAT and COMLEX Level 2 CE Exams
+Key Differences Between COMAT vs COMLEX Level 2 CE Exams

 The NBOME’s COMAT exam series currently tests on eight core clinical disciplines: Emergency Medicine, Family Medicine, Internal Medicine, OB/GYN, Osteopathic Principles and Practice, Pediatrics, Psychiatry, and Surgery.

 Each subject exam is designed as an end-of-course or clinical rotation assessment.
 COMAT examinations assess an osteopathic student’s achievement level on those subjects, with an emphasis on clinical application.
 COMAT is the only osteopathically distinctive subject examination series.

 Unlike COMLEX Level 2 CE, COMAT exams are not explicitly required for osteopathic certification.
 However, depending on your institution, COMAT exams may play a significant role in your class standings.
 In 2015, the NBOME started to allow COMAT exams to be administered at either a testing center or by your institution via tablet.

 While the COMAT exams are taken in a very similar format to other COMLEX exams, the number of questions (125) and length of the exam (2 hours and 35 minutes) is significantly shorter.

 COMLEX Level 2 CE

 COMLEX-USA Level 2-Cognitive Evaluation (CE) is a problem-based and symptoms-based assessment.